stephensamonte/Learning-AI-GTA5/README.md

 - Create functions to call Keyboard interaction

 # Environment
 We are making changes to this project on a windows machine and are running GTA 5 baught from Steam for $30.00.
 [Steam GTA 5](https://store.steampowered.com/app/271590/Grand_Theft_Auto_V/).
-This program will is being edited in the [Visual Studio Code](https://code.visualstudio.com/) set up for [python development](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+This program will be edited in [Visual Studio Code](https://code.visualstudio.com/) set up for [python development](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 Here is a [tutorial for python in Visual Studio Code](https://code.visualstudio.com/docs/python/python-tutorial).

 Optional: You may install GTA 5 mods to have God mode control over the Game Environment.